-The Plan will provide at least thirty days' prior written notice to you that your coverage will end on the date identified in the notice if you commit an act, practice, or omission that constituted fraud, or an intentional misrepresentation of a material fact including, but not limited to, knowingly providing incorrect information relating to another person's eligibility or status as a Dependent.
-You may appeal this decision during the 30-day notice period.
-The notice will contain information on how to pursue your appeal.
+The Plan will provide at least 30 days advance required notice to the Participant that coverage will end on the date identified in the notice because you committed an act, practice, or omission that constituted fraud, or an intentional misrepresentation of a material fact.
+Examples include knowingly providing incorrect information relating to another person's eligibility or status as a Dependent.
+You may appeal this decision during the notice period.
+The notice will contain information on how to appeal the decision.

-Note: If the Claims Administrator and SAMPLE COMPANY find that you have performed an act, practice, or omission that constitutes fraud, or have made an intentional misrepresentation of material fact, SAMPLE COMPANY has the right to demand that you pay back all Benefits SAMPLE COMPANY paid to you, or paid in your name, during the time you were incorrectly covered under the Plan.
+If the Claims Administrator and the Plan Sponsor find that you have performed an act, practice, or omission that constitutes fraud, or have made an intentional misrepresentation of material fact the Plan Sponsor has the right to demand that you pay back all Benefits the Plan paid to you, or paid in your name, during the time you were incorrectly covered under the Plan.